What we know about suspected Pentagon leaker Jack Teixeira

 The first batch documents revealed the Pentagon’s insider information on battlefield assessments in the war in Ukraine.
 One of the documents, which later proved to have been altered, picked up widespread attention after it showed lower Russian casualty rates and high Ukrainian deaths in the war.

-The Pentagon last Friday said it was reviewing the document leaks and on Sunday turned over a formal investigation into the Justice Department.
+The Pentagon last Friday said it was reviewing the document leaks and on Sunday turned over a formal investigation to the Justice Department.

 Ongoing vulnerabilities